 Witch, Witch is a chase game– the perfect Halloween music lesson for getting the wiggles out.

-One student solo sings the Witch part, and the rest of the class sings the rest.
+One student solo sings the Witch part (Are you my children?), and the rest of the class sings the rest.
 At the end, the students run across the room to the safe zone and the witch tries to tag them.

 Those who are tagged can either be out, or they can join the witch and become witches themselves.